lifeparticle/Ruby-Cheatsheet/README.md

 # output
 167

-# generating number between 2 numbers, last number is not inclusive
+# generating number between 2 numbers, the last number is not inclusive
 rand(1...10)

 # output